gsoules/MkDocs/digital-archive/docs/plugins/mapsalive.md

 ## Using the plugin with a MapsAlive map

 The [getting started](/plugins/mapsalive/#getting-started) section at the beginning of this documentation explains what you need to do to create an interactive map that displays information from your Omeka items.
-This section provide some additional information, but to fully understand how it all works, read the MapsAlive documentation for using its [Live Data](https://www.mapsalive.com/docs/livedata-intro) feature to [request hotspot content](https://www.mapsalive.com/docs/livedata-request-hotspot/).
+This section provides some additional information, but to fully understand how it all works, read the MapsAlive documentation for using its [Live Data](https://www.mapsalive.com/docs/livedata-intro) feature to [request hotspot content](https://www.mapsalive.com/docs/livedata-request-hotspot/).

 #### Request function